gmail unsubscribeemail managementproductivity

 • Your emails never leave your device or get uploaded

-• Unsubscribe feature is completely free forever
+• The unsubscribe feature is completely free forever

 • CASA 2 certified by Google for security verification